jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 Jamulus Clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.

 1. Launch QjackCtl.
-You will see the **Qt JACK Control utility main page**
+You will see the **Qt JACK Control utility main page**.
 2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):

-- Set the audio **Interface** to the one you want (there may be several in the list)
+- Set the audio **Interface** to the one you want (there may be several in the list).
-- Set the **Sample Rate to 48000**
+- Set the **Sample Rate to 48000**.
-- Set the **Frames/Period to 128** and Periods/Buffer at 2 at first
+- Set the **Frames/Period to 128** and Periods/Buffer at 2 at first.

 Restart JACK for the new settings to take effect.

 ### Configure PipeWire

 The Jamulus Client requires a JACK sound server (native PipeWire support has not yet been implemented).
-PipeWire provides a compatibility layer that emulates the JACK server, so when you launch the Jamulus Client, PîpeWire automatically exposes itself to it as a JACK server.
+PipeWire provides a compatibility layer that emulates the JACK server, so when you launch the Jamulus Client, however PîpeWire automatically exposes itself to it as a JACK server.
-However, you need to set your audio interface to the "pro-audio" profile and define PipeWire's "rate" and "quantum" parameters beforehand.
+You need to set your audio interface to the "pro-audio" profile and define PipeWire's "rate" and "quantum" parameters beforehand.
 To do so, follow these steps:
 1. open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile in the configuration tab,
 2. In a terminal use the two following commands: